YukiGasai/obsidian-google-tasks/README.md

 -   add the keys into the fields under the plugin settings
 -   Press Login

+### Using the plugin on Mobile (work around)

+-   Login on a desktop device
+-   Use the `Copy Google Refresh Token to Clipboard` command on that device
+-   Install the plugin on the phone
+-   Instead of `Login` paste the token from the desktop device into the Refresh token field on the phone

 ## Usage

 ### Google Task View